Acoustic Black Holes and Universal Aspects of Area Products: Conclusions

-{\bf{\em Conclusions.}} In this Letter we have considered the extended Abelian Higgs model by introducing higher derivative terms.
+In this paper we have considered the extended Abelian Higgs model by introducing higher derivative terms.
 The acoustic black hole metric in our model can be identified with acoustic Reissner-Nordstr\"om and Kerr-Newman black holes.
 We also have found general aspects of area products in terms of outer and inner horizons and have no dependence with the black hole mass.
 They depend only on quantized charge and angular momentum.
 Finally, and more interesting, we also observed that the microscopic entropy in the (3+1) - dimensional axisymmetric acoustic black hole in a BEC system can also be described by the microscopic entropy in the (1+1) - dimensional acoustic black hole in a BEC system.
-Thus, we have found an equivalence that has a very high resemblance with a correspondence between microscopic description of gravitational black holes entropy in five/four dimensions and two-dimensional conformal field theory \cite{cvetic-youm-vafa} (one of the first clues of the gauge/gravity duality, holography or Maldacena's correspondence \cite{ads-cft}) --- see also the recent fluid/gravity duality \cite{Bredberg:2011jq}. {\bf{\em Acknowledgments.}} We would like to thank Mirjam Cvetic for invaluable discussions.
+Thus, we have found an equivalence that has a very high resemblance with a correspondence between microscopic description of gravitational black holes entropy in five/four dimensions and two-dimensional conformal field theory \cite{cvetic-youm-vafa} (one of the first clues of the gauge/gravity duality, holography or Maldacena's correspondence \cite{ads-cft}) --- see also the recent fluid/gravity duality \cite{Bredberg:2011jq}. {Particularly, our system seems to develop an analogue of the Kerr/CFT correspondence established in \cite{guica}.} {Although we have not addressed more properties to support (or proof) this equivalence, we find that we have presented strong enough evidences.
+However, further investigations should be done elsewhere, for instance by considering other solutions in four or arbitrary dimensions.} \acknowledgments We would like to thank Mirjam Cvetic for invaluable discussions.
 The authors also thank CNPq, CAPES, PNPD/PROCAD-CAPES for partial financial support.